simul/simul.github.io/tutorials/clouds/variables.md

 Edge Noise Frequency                                            |Frequency of edge noise.                                                                                                                                                               |Powers of 2 between 1 and 16
 Edge Noise Texture Size                                         |Size of edge noise texture.                                                                                                                                                    |Powers of 2 between 4 and 64
 Edge Noise Wavelength                                           |Wavelength of the edge noise.
 (Great for hiding Grid Patterns)                                                                                 |0.1 to 100
-Cell Noise Wavelength                                           |Wavelength of Cell Noise                                                                                                                                                               |0.1 to 100
+Cell Noise Wavelength                                           |Wavelength of Cell Noise.                                                                                                                                                              |0.1 to 100
 Cell Noise Texture Size                                         |Size of cell noise texture.                                                                                                                                                    |Powers of 2 from 16 to 256
 Max Fractal Amplitude                                           |Strength of edge noise effect.                                                                                                                                                 |0.1 to 10